Mixed additive modelling of global alien species co-invasions of plants and insects: Analysis of Plant and Insect Co-invasions

-To formalise alien plant and insect invasions, we refer to a relational event graph, where the group of senders $ \mathcal{S} $ may be separated into two different types of nodes: the ensemble of insects $ \mathcal{S}_{ins} $ and the set of vascular plants $ \mathcal{S}_{plt} $.
-As a species invades a country, a time-stamped directed edge arises toward one of the nodes in the collection of countries $ \mathcal{C} $.
-Following \citet{borgan1997risk}, we stratify our model using the taxonomy of the species involved, namely $ g \in \{ins, plt\} $ in Equation $ \eqref{3} $.
-In addition to the drivers reported in Table $ \ref{tab:covariates} $, species' invasiveness and regions' popularity, we further take into account, for each recorded occurrence $ (s_k,r_k,t_k) $, the interaction species-last species $ s_{k}.s'_{r_k}(t_k) $ and $ s_{k}^*.s'_{r_{k}^*}(t_{k}) $ evaluated for the event and non-event.
-The last species $ s'_{r_k}(t_k) $ and $ s'_{r_{k}^*}(t_{k}) $ arrived before time $ t_{k} $ in regions $ r_k $ and $ r_{k}^* $, respectively\footnote{These two entries may assume the categories \textit{Rare interaction} and \textit{Novelty} as well.
-The former is used when the species-last species interaction appears only once among those recorded for events and non-events; the latter is taken into account if no other species are detected in the related country before the considered time.}.
-We point out that species and last species, in this context, may be members of separate taxonomies, allowing us to deepen the intriguing relationships between insects and vascular plants.
+In the species invasion event graph, the species nodes $ \mathcal{S} $ can be separated into two distinct types, i.e., the ensemble of insects $ \mathcal{S}_{\mbox{ ins}} $ and the set of vascular plants $ \mathcal{S}_{\mbox{ plt}}$.
+The receiver nodes in the species invasion event graph are the countries or geographically defined regions.
+As a species invades a region, a time-stamped directed edge arises from the set of species $\mathcal{S}$ towards one of the nodes in the collection of regions $ \mathcal{C} $.
+Following \citet{borgan1997risk}, we stratify our model using the taxonomy $ a $ (vascular plants vs. insects) of the species involved, as in Equation $ \eqref{3} $.

+One of the aims is to study alien plant and insect \emph{co-invasions}.
+In addition to the drivers reported in Table~\ref{tab:covariates}, we introduce the three random effects.
+Besides the two main effects, species invasiveness and region popularity, we define a species interaction effect, $b_{ss'}$, which captures how much the presence of last species $s'$ in a certain region stimulates or impedes the invasion by species $s$ into that region.
+These two entries can assume the categories \textit{Rare interaction} and \textit{Novelty} as well.
+The former is used when the species-last species interaction appears only once among those recorded for events and non-events; the latter is taken into account if no other species are detected in the related country before the considered time.
+We point out that species and last species, in this context, may be members of separate taxonomies, allowing us to study possible symbiotic relationships between insects and vascular plants.
+The species interaction effect further underlines that the conditional independence assumption does not imply independence between events in this model, as past events can influence current ones.
+However, these relationships are assumed to be fully explainable through the history of previous occurrences.